WOTCStrategyOverhaul/CovertInfiltration/README.md

 # CovertInfiltration
-A smaller mod to overhaul the Covert Actions system
+A mod that overhauls the Covert Actions system to bring back the Infiltration mechanic from Long War 2.

-This mod is currently being worked on
+This mod will later become the foundation of a much larger transformational Strategy Overhaul